 Postgraduate loans from Student Finance Northern Ireland

-Postgraduate Tuition Fee Loans have been introduced for students domiciled in Northern Ireland.
+Tuition fee loans of up to £5,500 are now available for students who are domiciled in Northern Ireland.
 You can find out more from Student Finance Northern Ireland website.

 Professional and Career Development Loans